Managing Big Data with the "Right" Cloud Infrastructure

 Companies across every industry are sprinting to adopt new digital business models and cloud provides the foundation companies need to harness the power of big data and the Internet of Things.

 We recognize that the transition to cloud is a journey and that means having the right mix of public and private cloud infrastructure

 But not all “clouds” are created equal.
-For many companies, virtualized servers provide the cost efficiency, flexibility and throughput they need to manage their workloads.
-But as companies continue to infuse big data into every facet of their business and embrace emerging technologies -- such as Blockchain, the Internet of Things (IoT), cognitive and more -- virtualized servers may not provide the speed and performance necessary for data-intensive, high input-output use cases.
+For many companies, virtualized servers provide the cost efficiency, flexibility, and throughput they need to manage their workloads.
+But as companies continue to infuse big data into every facet of their business and embrace emerging technologies -- such as Blockchain Technology, the Internet of Things (IoT), cognitive and more -- virtualized servers may not provide the speed and performance necessary for data-intensive, high input-output use cases.

 Take the advertising industry for example.
 Mobile is rapidly becoming the primary point of engagement for advertising and ad tech companies have billions of data points on user preferences.
 This means that the highly personalized advertising exchanges consumers have come to expect must be executed in milliseconds, globally, right on the user’s mobile device.
 And with the holiday season upon us, the volume of data that advertising companies must process will skyrocket along with advertising spends.
 To say that this industry is data-intensive is an understatement.

 This is where getting the most performance out of your cloud infrastructure comes in.
 IBM is a pioneer in bare metal cloud and today customers use IBM's infrastructure-as-a-service as the foundation for building and running next generation applications that leverage Watson, Blockchain, IoT, analytics and other cutting edge innovations.